npoyant/ansible-role-redhat_satellite6_storage/README.md

-# satellite_storage - configures storage for Satellite Server or Satellite Capsule
+# satellite_storage - configures storage for Satellite Server

 ## Synopsis
 An Ansible role for configuring logical volumes and mount points for Satellite Server(s)